-The basic criteria for becoming living wage certified is that an employer pays at least the current living wage rate to their employees.
+The basic criteria for becoming living wage certified is that an employer pays at least the current living wage rate to all full and part time employees.

 The Living Wage Rate:

-For WNC counties outside of Buncombe, the rate is $12.60/hour.
+For WNC counties outside of Buncombe, the rate is $12.60/hour through February of 2021.

 At the discretion of Just Economics, any employer may be rejected for living wage certification, have certification revoked or temporarily suspended for health and safety violations, violations of worker’s rights, harassment or other labor concerns.